Since

 the Hate

-Crimes Act is a powerful tool that could be used effectively to curb
+Crimes Act is a powerful tool that can be used to effectively curb

-the indigenous by the Minutemen and similar hate groups who profess
+the indigenous by Minutemen, right wing Christian and similar hate

 superiority over others.